 Part 1: Who?
-Modifications and exclusions from the general application rule according to the category of Client who is receiving services from the Authorised Firm

-A: The following provisions do not apply in respect of Market Counterparty Business:
+Modifications and exclusions from the general application rule according to the category of Client who is receiving services from the Authorised Firm A: The following provisions do not apply in respect of Market Counterparty Business: COB 3.4 COB 3.4 Unsolicited Real Time Financial Promotions COB 4.2.1(b) Requirement to enter into a client agreement COB 5 Suitability and appropriateness COB 6 Order execution and order handling, except for COB 6.2.9 (see COB 6.1.1(a)) COB 11.2.
+11.3.2, 11.3.3, 11.4, 11.5, 11.6, 11.7.3-11.7.6 Insurance Intermediaries (see COB 11.1.2)

-COB 3.4 Unsolicited Real Time Financial Promotions COB 4.2.1(b) Requirement to enter into a client agreement COB 5 Suitability and appropriateness COB 6 Order execution and order handling, except for COB 6.2.9 (see COB 6.1.1(a)) COB 11.2.
-11.3.2, 11.3.3, 11.4, 11.5, 11.6, 11.7.3-11.7.6 Insurance Intermediaries (see COB 11.1.2) COB 15 Complaints handling and dispute resolution B: The following provisions are modified in respect of Market Counterparty Business: COB 3.3 Financial Promotions (see COB 3.3.3(a)) COB 4.2.1(a) Requirement to provide key information (see COB 4.4) COB 8.2 Client Money Rules (see COB 8.2.2) COB 9.1 Reporting to clients: Trade confirmations (see COB 9.1.4) C: The following pro visions do not apply in respect of business carried on with Professional Clients: COB 3.4 Unsolicited Real Time Financial Promotions COB 4.2.1(b) Requirement to enter into a written client agreement COB 11.2.2, 11.5.2, 11.6.2 Insurance Intermediaries (see COB 11.1.2) D: The following pro visions are modified in respect of business carried on with Professional Clients: COB 3.3 Financial Promotions (see COB 3.3.3(a)) COB 4.2.1(a) Requirement to provide key information (see COB 4.4) COB 5.2.2 Nature of suitability assessment (see COB 5.2.7) COB 5.3.4 Nature of appropriateness assessment (see COB 5.3.6) COB 8.2 Client Money Rules (see COB 8.2.2) COB 9.1 Reporting to clients: Trade confirmations (see COB 9.1.4) Part 2: What?
-Modifications and exclusions from the general application rule according to the nature of the activity A: The following provisions do not apply in respect of an Authorised Firm carrying out the Regulated Activity of providing financing using Shari'ah-compliant contracts COB 4 Key Information and Client Agreement

-B: The following provisions do not apply in respect of a Fund Manager offering the Units of a Fund it manages COB 4 Key Information and Client Agreement C: The following provisions do not apply in respect of an Authorised Firm that executes a Transaction in the course of Managing Investments for a Client COB 9.1 Reporting to clients: Trade confirmations
+COB 15 Complaints handling and dispute resolution B: The following provisions are modified in respect of Market Counterparty Business: COB 3.3 PB 3.3 Financial Promotions (see COB 3.3.3(a)) COB 4.2.1(a) COB 4.2.1(a) Requirement to provide key information (see COB 4.4) COB 8.2 COB 8.2 Client Money Rules (see COB 8.2.2) COB 9.1 Reporting to clients: Trade confirmations (see COB 9.1.4) C: The following pro visions do not apply in respect of business carried on with Professional Clients: COB 3.4 COB 3.4 Unsolicited Real Time Financial Promotions COB 4.2.1(b) Requirement to enter into a written client agreement COB 11.2.2, Insurance Intermediaries (see COB 11.1.2) 11.5.2, 11.6.2 D: The following pro visions are modified in respect of business carried on with Professional Clients: COB 3.3 Financial Promotions (see COB 3.3.3(a)) COB 4.2.1(a) Requirement to provide key information (see COB 4.4) COB 5.2.2 Nature of suitability assessment (see COB 5.2.7) COB 5.3.4 Nature of appropriateness assessment (see COB 5.3.6) COB 8.2 Client Money Rules (see COB 8.2.2) COB 9.1 Reporting to clients: Trade confirmations (see COB 9.1.4) Part 2: What?
+Modifications and exclusions from the general application rule according to the nature of the activity A: The following provisions do not apply in respect of an Authorised Firm carrying out the Regulated Activity of providing financing using Shari'ah-compliant contracts COB 4 Key Information and Client Agreement B: The following provisions do not apply in respect of a Fund Manager offering the Units of a Fund it manages COB 4 C: The following provisions do not apply in respect of an Authorised Firm that executes a Transaction in the course of Managing Investments for a Client COB 9.1 Reporting to clients: Trade confirmations